PolarBears-studio/player-controller/docs/tutorials.md

 # Editing PlayerController's Parameters and Children

-By selecting the Player node in the Scene pane, you can view its 4 movements related parameters in the inspector.
+By selecting the Player node in the Scene pane, you can view its 4 movement related parameters in the inspector.

 ![](images/getting-started_player-inspector.png)